ismaelw/laratex/README.md

 Always make sure to write your paths correctly :)
 This package makes use of the `storage_path()` function.
 On Windows it is possible that the absolute path will be written out with backslashes.

+## Pre-requisites :

+You need to have `texlive-full` installed on your server.
+This program has tex packages and language libraries which help you generate documents.
+Note : You can also choose to install `textlive` which is the lighter version of the package.

+The different is :
+    - When you install `textlive` and want to use any additional tex package, you need to install it manually.
+    - `texlive-full` comes with these extra packages.
+As a result it may take up some additional space on your server (to store the package library files).

+If you are choosing a hosting provider that doesn't allow you to install applications yourself please make sure that pdflatex is installed or ask if it can get installed.
+Also make sure that you have SSH access to the server as you might need it to find out in which path your pdflatex installation is sitting.

 ## Installation

 You can install the package with composer: